Department of Physics and Astronomy, Stony Brook University

 In more detail: the oscilloscope starts by outputting a dot at the left-hand side of the screen, and moves up and down with the voltage input as it moves to the right.
 Then, it jumps back to the left, and draws it again.
 If it moves fast enough (which it will, given how we'll be using it), this will look like a curve as it moves across the screen.
 Each of these "screen crossings" is called a horizontal sweeep.

-Accordingly, our instrument has to ensure that it starts at the same point on the wave each time.
-The way it does this is using what we call a trigger - it only starts a sweep when the voltage crosses some fixed (specified, by a particular knob) value.
-(It will also start a trace if it's been a "long time" since it last triggered - i.e., if your trigger is basically never going off.)
+The process to decide which digitized values to display is designed to best show repeated waveforms; accordingly, our instrument has to ensure that it starts at the same point on the wave each time.
+The way it does this is using what we call a trigger - it only starts a sweep when the voltage crosses some fixed value.
+We control the trigger to investigate the aspect of the signal which is of interest to us (the "leading edge" or "falling edge" or "runt signal", etc).

 Basic Oscilloscope Setup

 Begin by unplugging any red or black cables from the front of all devices, before you turn anything on.
-(Always a good first step!)
+Please leave the Banana to BNC adapters on the function generator and oscilloscope.

 Let's first get the oscilloscope to a good "default" position for getting some basics down: